Tonight, a Dutch charity for cancer research will place 15,000 teddy bears in an otherwise empty soccer stadium.

 About 15,000 of the 26,000 seats in the stadium will be occupied by cuddly bears wearing soccer shirts.

-A new way to fill empty seats
+Dutch charity finds a new way to fill empty seats

 The action in Heerenveen is a twist on the popular cardboard cutouts that sporting events around the world have been using to fill empty seats during the coronavirus crisis.
 Fans have been paying considerable sums to have their pictures attached to a cutout, in an effort to support their favorite team during tough times.
 Taiwanese baseball teams have even filled the seats with robots and plastic mannequins, some wearing surgical masks.